SDraw/ml_mods_vrc/ml_abp/README.md

 ## Menu
 * Select player from quick menu.
-* Press `Toggle bones proximity` in UIExpansionKit quick menu.
+* Press `Bones proximity` toggle in UIExpansionKit quick menu.

 # Notes
 * This mod is made specificaly for SDK3 avatars creators, but will be obsolete after physics bones update release.